-Child protection checklist for Active Citizenship projects and events
+Child protection checklist for Global Citizenship projects and events

-The following checklist must be completed in the planning stages of any project or event involving children under 18.
-If a question is not applicable to a particular event please do not leave blank, please write n/a.
+The following checklist must be completed in the planning stages of any project or event involving children under the age of 18.
+If a question is not applicable to a particular event please write n/a.

-Please fill in before each external event and save in your shared folder.
+Please fill in before each engagement and save in the relevant SharePoint folder.